RanAwaySuccessfully/marmalade/README.md

 1. Download the latest release of Marmalade.
 2. Download [`face_landmarker.task`](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker) from Google's MediaPipe page and place it inside the `python` folder.
-3. Install `python3` and `pip3`.
+3. Install `python3`, `python3-venv` and `pip3`.
-4. (optional¹) Run `mediapipe-install.sh`.
+4. (optional)¹ Run `mediapipe-install.sh`.
 Make sure to change your active folder via `cd scripts`, or run the file by double-clicking it.
+5. (optional)² Make sure you have `gtk4` and `libv4l-0` installed.

-¹ If Marmalade does not find a .venv folder when starting up, it will automatically attempt to run this step.
+<small>¹ If Marmalade does not find a .venv folder when starting up, it will ask you if it should run this step for you.
+This will fail if you haven't done Step 3 yet.

+² Unless you want to use the command line version.
+Do note that, in this case, you'll have to edit `config.json` manually.</small>

 And you're done.
 You can just run the program at any time, and it'll take care of the rest for you.

-If you don't have GTK4 installed, you can still run the program via the command line.
-Do note that in that case, you have to edit `config.json` manually.

 ## Config File